The Death of Superman: Synopsis

 Doomsday emerges from an underground bunker and encounters the Justice League International.
 He easily defeats them, but Superman arrives and the two fight across America.
 Lois Lane and Jimmy Olsen are sent to cover the battle for television, while Lex Luthor dissuades Supergirl from joining the fight and convinces her that she is needed in Metropolis.
 Doomsday sees a commercial for a Metropolis wrestling competition and heads for the city.

 Superman throws Doomsday on the mountain housing Project Cadmus, but fails to stop him from reaching Metropolis.
 Supergirl rebels against Luthor and goes to Superman's aid, but a single punch from Doomsday knocks her to the ground.
 Professor Emil Hamilton and Bibbo Bibbowski fire a laser cannon at Doomsday, but it does not harm him.
 Doomsday and an exhausted and badly injured Superman fight and strike each other with so much force that the shockwaves from their punches shatter windows.
 At the struggle's culminating moment in front of the Daily Planet building, both lay a massive blow upon each other, killing Doomsday and mortally wounding Superman.
 In the arms of a frantic Lane, Superman succumbs to his wounds and dies.
 Olsen, Justice League members Ice and Bloodwynd, and Guardian are also present at the end, with Olsen bitterly photographing Superman's fall.

 Superman's death stuns and traumatizes the residents of the DC Universe.
-His funeral is attended by nearly every superhero, as well as some supervillains, President Bill Clinton, and First Lady Hillary Clinton.
-Every hero wears a black arm band featuring Superman's logo.
+His funeral is attended by nearly every superhero, as well as some supervillains, then President Bill Clinton, and First Lady Hillary Clinton.
+Every hero wears a black arm band featuring Superman's crest.
 After the funeral, Project Cadmus steals Superman's body from his mausoleum to clone him, but Lane and Supergirl recover it.
 With Superman gone, the crime rate rises; the costumed heroes of Metropolis, including a team funded by Luthor, rise to fill in as protectors but are insufficient.